spencertipping/ni/doc/cheatsheet_op.md

 ## Preface

 This cheatsheet is meant to be an exhaustive reference to the operators that compose `ni` as a language, except for its many Perl extensions (which have [their own cheatsheet](cheatsheet_perl.md)).
 This document is designed such that it can be read in order and it should make sense, though it's quite long and light on details.
-Otherwise, `CTRL-F` for what you want.

 However, there's a lot more to achieving fluency than just knowing the words; if you use `ni` regularly, you'll be well-rewarded for walking through [`ni` by Example](ni_by_example_1.md), the more formal tutorial.
-And if you ever write your own `ni` pipelines, you should read [`ni`-fu](ni_fu.md) to learn how to write and debug them.
+And if you ever write your own `ni` pipelines, you should read [`ni`-fu](ni_fu.md) to learn how to debug them.
 I guarantee it will save you time.

 ## Input Operations